BradGreig/brownlow-predictor/docs/index.md

 - This is a slightly different version again.
 - More descriptions to come

+- Some more discussions about possible improvements etc.
+- Can improve by modifying the winner/loser binary split.
+Maybe include a binned margin instead.
+This allows an increased likelihood that a player on a losing team can score votes if it was a close match.
+Should lower the advantage for some players on teams who didn't perform as well as above.

 ### Ordinal Logistic Regression

 Inspired entirely by the Monte ChaRlo approach, this is a mathematical technique for dealing with ordered voting.